Career Development Operations Manager

 Preferred Qualifications for Selection:

-- Experience preferred using Microsoft Suite including Access, Excel, Word, Publisher, Outlook, & FrontPage.
+Experience preferred using Microsoft Suite including Access, Excel, Word, Publisher, Outlook, and FrontPage.
 Experience preferred in using Adobe Acrobat, familiar with PDF document format, presentation software, and Internet use.